man0F0d4/pcbotgui/README.md

 1. If you do not have git or Node.js(npm), install them from https://git-scm.com/downloads and https://www.npmjs.com/get-npm
 2. Open a command window and clone the project with `git clone https://github.com/WastefulNick/pcbotgui.git`
 3. Run `cd pcbotgui`
-4. Run `npm package-mac` if you're using mac, `npm package-win` for windows and `npm package-linux` for linux.
+4. Run `npm run package-mac` if you're using mac, `npm run package-win` for windows and `npm run package-linux` for linux.
 5. Navigate to the release-builds folder and run your exe

 # How to use